davincicoding-org/thena/docs/feedback.md

 # Feedback

 ### User Preferences

 - Keep a memory about the users the personality, work ethetic, etc
 - Import from ChatGPT via a predefined prompt

 ### Session

-- Video PIP in top right corner
-- Task list and timer  PIP in bottom right corner
 - Auto pull tasks from next session
 - Session presets (custom environments: video, sound, duration, phone lock)

 **Next**

+- Video PIP in top right corner (Desktop App - only)
+- Task list and timer PIP in bottom right corner (Desktop App - only)
 - Capability to pause a session?
 - Eyetracking to check if user is here and focused (pro: accountability, con: privacy)
 - Campanion mode with phone (show video and tasklist there, track phone piuckup)